Robert Brewton House: Description and history

 Robert Brewton succeeded his father as Powder Receiver for the city in 1745.
-That year he sold this house to his sister Rebecca Brewton and her husband Jordan Roche.
+That year, he sold this house to his sister Rebecca Brewton and her husband Jordan Roche.

-The house is a rectangular hip-roofed brick structure, three stories in height, presenting three bays to the front, with a narrow driveway to the south, to which the house presents five bays and its main entrance.
+The house is a three-story, rectangular brick structure with a hip roof, featuring three bays at the front.
+It has a narrow driveway to the south, where it presents five bays and its main entrance.
 It has stuccoed corner quoining, and decorative stuccoed keystone elements over the windows.
 The building is known to have had a porch across the main facade; it was not original to the building, and was removed at an unknown date.

 Robert's son Miles Brewton (1731-1775) benefited by his father's financial connections.
 He gained some of his education in England in the 1750s, and returned to Charleston, where he became a merchant and slave trader in Charleston.
 He commissioned construction of the Miles Brewton House on King Street, which was completed about 1769.
 It is a double house in the Palladian style, with an intact complex of support buildings on its two-acre lot.
 Considered one of the finest Georgian buildings in the country, it was designated as a National Historic Landmark in 1979.